 What Are The Challenges Of Selling Plasma?

 On certain days, you may not be healthy enough to donate.
-You can have a low iron level or your blood pressure, heartbeat, or pulse rate may not be ideal.
-Your body temperature is too high or too low to donate.
+You may have a low iron level or your blood pressure, heartbeat, or pulse rate may not be ideal.

 You will only know this after you visit the center and let the staff do your checkup.
 If they declare you unfit, you may need to return without donating.
-By that time you will already waste one hour performing all the formalities of the checkup procedure.
+By that time, you would waste one hour performing all the formalities of the checkup procedure.

 Ideally, if you visit the center three times a week, then be ready to return at least once without donating.

 It is essential to understand the importance of nutritional requirements.
-If you do it right, you will pass the screening test with each donation.
+If you do it right, chances are you will pass the screening test more often.

 How Much Can You Earn Donating Plasma?

-I mentioned earlier, a donor can make $25 to $50 per visit.
-This variation in the payment depends on certain factors.
+As a plasma donor, the money you can make varies from $25 to $50 per visit.
+The range depends on certain factors.

-The centers claim that plasma donation can earn you a few hundred dollars a month.
+Many established and reputed plasma donation centers claim that you can earn a few hundred dollars a month.
 This can be true.

-You may also get paid through the center’s in-house rewards program in which you redeem your points for cash, merchandise, or other prizes.
+You may also get paid through the center’s in-house rewards program where you win points and later redeem them for cash, merchandise, or other prizes.

 Who Can Donate Plasma?